 Below is Diana’s account as a novice cold-water swimmer, detailing her thoughts as she approached the water on her swims, strategies for coping with the initial chill, and the aftershock that followed:

-My muscles, more accustomed to the steady rhythm of running, seemed to protest the thought immersing myself completely into the cold.
+My muscles, so used to the rhythm of running, tensed at the idea of full immersion.
 I’d been told before by personal trainers at the gym to take cold-water showers after training sessions as this would aid in muscle recovery, but even those brief 30-second showers I had hated.
 Anyway, I took a deep breath and reminded myself of the strategies that I had learned from my run club: start slow, pace yourself, and above all, stay composed.
 So, I eased into the water, step by step, letting the cold creep up my legs until it enveloped my entire body.
 The initial shock was intense.”

 When asked how she coped with the initial chill of the cold water, Diana answered: